 The single version of the truth is the primary benefit, and the single document format also provides other benefits that investors and corporations can ONLY get from iXBRL- formatted financial reports.

 For example, since each data point has metadata attached to it, it's now possible for computer applications that can read XBRL and have access to historical data sets to plot trending data right in the HTML report.
-Believe it or not, in the US, the XBRL data can go back to 2008.
-That is ten years worth of historical data that would be valuable for anyone doing time-series analyses.
+Believe it or not, in the US, the XBRL data can go back to 2006.
+That is more than ten years worth of historical data that would be valuable for anyone doing time-series analyses.

 You can also Benchmark Companies.
 After all, XBRL is Built for Comparability